 This section provides a reference implementation for a translator of grammar rules into Prolog clauses as specified in the ISO/IEC 13211-1 Prolog standard.
 The main idea is to translate grammar rules into clauses by adding two extra arguments to each grammar rule non-terminal, following the logical expansion of grammar rules, described in the previous section.
-The first extra argument is used for the input list of terminals.
-The second extra argument is used for the list of terminals in the input list not consumed by the grammar rule.
+The first extra argument is used for the comprehensive terminal-sequence.
+The second extra argument is used for the remaining terminal-sequence.
 This is a straight-forward solution.
-Nevertheless, compliance with this TR does not imply this specific translation, only compliance with the logical expansion, as specified in clause 10.
+Nevertheless, compliance with this TR does not imply this specific translation solution, only compliance with the logical expansion, as specified in section 10.

 This translator includes error-checking code that ensures that both the input grammar rule and the resulting clause are valid.
 In addition, this translator attempts to simplify the resulting clauses by removing redundant calls to true/0 and by folding unifications.
 In some cases, the resulting clauses could be further optimized.
-Other optimizations can be easily plugged in, by modifying or extending the dcg\simplify/4 predicate.
+Other optimizations can be easily plugged in, by modifying or extending the dcg_simplify/4 predicate.
 However, implementers must be careful to delay output unifications in the presence of goals with side-effects such as cuts or input/output operations, ensuring the steadfastness of the generated clauses.